 Definitions of PR.
-PR's Relationship with other Functions/Professions - Advertising, Marketing, etc. History and Development of Public Relations in the UK and globally.
+PR's Relationship with other Functions/Professions - Advertising, Marketing, etc. History and Development of Public Relations globally.
 Professionalism and Industry Bodies.

 Situation Analysis, Research, Objectives, Publics, Implementation, Budgets and Timetables, Evaluation.
 Planning and Managing a Public Relations Campaign.

 Corporate, Consumer, Business to Business, Voluntary Sector.
 Financial PR, including Communicating Financial Performance, PR during Mergers, Takeovers, Share Offerings, Shareholder Communications.
-PR's role in the Annual Report and Accounts.
+PR's role in the Annual Report and Accounts, Corporate Social Responsibility.

 Principle Ethical Codes which underpin the Practice of Public Relations.
 Legal Issues in PR - Copyright, Libel, Slander, Freedom of Information.

 Charity, Consumer, Fashion, Technology, Healthcare, Tourism, Environment, Agriculture, Sport.